100% free. No sign-up required

 Are estate agent fees negotiable?

-Is this calculator accurate?
+Is this calculator accurate for my situation?

 Want a real sale price to plug in?

-Get free, competing valuations from local estate agents — completely anonymously.
+Get free, competing valuations from local estate agents.
+Completely anonymously.
 Real numbers from real agents, side by side.
 The strongest input you can put into this calculator.